emdash/brainbox/design.md

 nodes with status `NEW` in order to easily filter them for later triage.

-Where *date* is iso date string, compatible with the `date` command.
+Where *date pattern* is some DSL describing the pattern of repetition.

 `COMPLETED` indicates a node should be ignored except for time tracking purposes.